Etimology/discord.py-heroku/README.md

-# discord.py-heroku
+# Discord.py-Heroku
-Simple discord.py heroku bot example
+This project is a simple discord.py heroku bot example.